pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 However, if you are a blind user who knows Nemeth well, then that conversion process might just work sufficiently well for you because things were designed just for this use case.
 Ergo, you will say it's great and your influential community will prevent any discussion about whether this is actually a good trade off for other user needs.

+At ATHENs, the talks from educators I was able to attend all included at least one statement along the lines of: "our successful students are those who know Nemeth".
+Clearly, it's good that Nemeth helps students succeed but in the words of Jean-Luc Picard: "Not good enough, dammit, not good enough".

-And the reality of all users is: the web is fairly bad at being copy&pasted elsewhere.
+The reality of all users is: the web is fairly bad at being copy&pasted elsewhere.
 And that's an interesting, complex, and very broad problem.
 I'd love to see more movement in this direction but I don't think it makes sense to make copy&paste to MS Word a requirement for realizing print equation layout when nothing else can do it.

 Ultimately, Braille is a print technology, and  in the context of a refreshable display there isn't even a page, let alone a multidimensional presentation that a dynamic webpage can provide.
 Again, this is a broad and interesting problem, again print equation layout is not a great case for special treatment.